-Talk to Your Doctor if you Can't Afford Your Medicine
+Talk to Your Doctor if You Can't Afford Your Medicine

 Medicines can cost a lot of money.
 If you are worried about money, you may want to cut costs.

-DO NOT cut pills in half unless your provider tells you to.
-DO NOT take fewer doses than prescribed or take your medicine only when you feel bad.
+Do not cut pills in half unless your provider tells you to.
+Do not take fewer doses than prescribed or take your medicine only when you feel bad.
 Doing so can make your condition worse.

 Talk to your provider if you do not have enough money for your medicine.
-Your provider may be able to change your medicine to a generic brand that costs less.
+Your provider may be able to change your medicine to a generic form that costs less.
 Many pharmacies and drug companies have programs for reducing the cost for people.